War crimes in Afghanistan: 2002 prisoner torture at Bagram Theater Internment Facility

+Use of white phosphorus

 White phosphorus has been condemned by human rights organizations as cruel and inhumane because it causes severe burns.
 White phosphorus burns on the bodies of civilians wounded in clashes near Bagram were confirmed.
-The US claims at least 44 instances in which militants have used white phosphorus in weapons or attacks.
+The US claimed at least 44 instances in which militants used or stored white phosphorus in weapons.
 In May 2009, the US confirmed that Western military forces in Afghanistan use white phosphorus to illuminate targets or as an incendiary to destroy bunkers and enemy equipment.
 US forces used white phosphorus to screen a retreat in the Battle of Ganjgal when regular smoke munitions were not available.

 Legal investigations

 International Criminal Court

 An International Criminal Court (ICC) investigation in Afghanistan was authorised to proceed in 2020, after the collection of information from victims during 2017 and 2018, a 2019 request to open an investigation, a rejection of the request, and an overturning of the rejection of the request.
 The investigation concerns war crimes and crimes against humanity committed since 1 May 2003, in the context of the war in Afghanistan, by the Taliban and affiliated armed groups, war crimes by the Afghan National Security Forces, and war crimes committed in Afghanistan, Poland, Romania and Lithuania by United States Armed Forces and the United States Central Intelligence Agency (CIA).